 1) Are you using the right form?

-At first sight, they may appear to be the same, but the Form 13 is different from the Form 13.1 in the use and information captured.
+At first sight, they may appear to be the same, but Form 13 is different from Form 13.1 in the use and information captured.
 The former is for cases where only support is sought.
-The later is required if there are property issues.
+The latter is required if there are property issues.